world-wide-lab/world-wide-lab/packages/api/README.md

   }
 })

-run.update({
+run.setMetadata({
-  // extraInfo is private and can normally not be retrieved via the api
+  // privateInfo is private and can normally not be retrieved via the api
-  extraInfo: {
+  privateInfo: {
     performance: 100
   },
   // publicInfo is public and can be retrieved via the api